uklg/tf-eks/ebs-csi/main.md

  The PVC is still in pending status because the gp3 StorageClass uses a volumeBindingMode of WaitForFirstConsumer.
 This attribute makes sure that the PersistentVolume (PV) and Pod will be provisioned in the same AWS availability zone (AZ)

+todo: check how a failover would effect ebs-csi